albertjimrod/personal_projects/Sonus_transcribere/sonus transcriber.md

 sometimes google also fails… sometimes, but mainly **you might have a corrects audio levels** that means you must normalize the audio.

-Finally I hope you enjoy it as I have done all this and excuse for the programming mess, as you can see is just a sketch there are a lot to improve.
+Finally I hope you enjoy it as I have done all this, and excuse for the programming mess, as you can see is just a sketch there are a lot to improve.

 Thanks.